 This course reviews variables that enter the equation of sports performance and considers how to modify the ways they affect performance.
 It reviews how social interchange affects sport and changes the experience of sporting.
-Prerequisite: PSY 101.
+Prerequisite: PSY 101, PSY 210; or permission of instructor.